EdwardJRoss/skeptric/getting-started-rstan/index.md

 The `model.frame` extracts all the columns from the formula, response and predictors, and the `model.response` just gets the column of responses.

 The predictors matrix can be extracted using [`model.matrix`](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/model.matrix).
-Unfortunately this also contains the intercept which we want to take out of our matrix (a more flexible solutions is to remove $$\alpha$$ from the model).
+Unfortunately this also contains the intercept which we want to take out of our matrix (a more flexible solutions is to remove $\alpha$ from the model).

 Here's a little piece of logic to remove the first column, which should be the intercept, from the model.
 This will fail for formula's without an intercept (e.g. `mpg ~ cyl - 1`).